nkester/Thesis-Helm-Chart/README.md

 Once these are created, apply the helm chart.
 The `values.yaml` file in this directory should specify the pvc each resource should mount to.
 This deployment uses static, rather than dynamic, provisioning.
 `$ helm install analytic-environment ./analyticEnvironment --namespace analytics`

+## Copy local files to a pod

+This is useful when moving files into another pod.
+A use case for this is setting up an apache http server and moving static html files there to host.
+`kubectl cp /tmp/foo <some-namespace>/<some-pod>:/tmp/bar`

 # Parameters in the values.yaml